apokryptein/rkd/README.md

 # rkd

 A minimal key derivation tool written in Rust.
+This tool was built for learning and to explore Rust's crypto crates.

 ## Supported Algorithms